marocss/the-swift-programming-language_6.2_notes/README.md

 2. Open `basicoperators.playground` in **Xcode** or **Swift Playgrounds**.
 3. Go to `Editor > Show Rendered Markup` for better reading experience.

-Run the code on each page and experiment with it!

 ---

 ## Example Preview